 Zach is a past President of the Court of Veterans Appeals for Veterans Claims Bar Association and formerly served on the Board of Governors.
-He is a member of the Board of Directors for the National Organization for Veterans Advocates (NOVA) and is a former Vice-Chair of the Federal Circuit Bar Association’s Veterans Appeals Committee.
+He is a previous member of the Board of Directors for the National Organization for Veterans Advocates (NOVA) and is a former Vice-Chair of the Federal Circuit Bar Association’s Veterans Appeals Committee.
 Zach also serves as a court-appointed member of the U.S. Court of Appeals for Veterans Claims Judicial Advisory Committee.

 Zach was involved in establishing a partnership between DAV, CCK, and the Harvard Law School to provide representation to veterans at the Court of Appeals for Veterans Claims.
 Through this collaboration, Harvard law students represent veterans, free of charge, before the Court.
-The partnership’s efforts have led to successful outcomes in four appellate cases to date including a precedential decision in Ausmer v.
+The partnership’s efforts have led to successful outcomes in over ten appellate cases to date including a precedential decision in Ausmer v.
 Shinseki.
 That case was argued by Harvard law students in a special session with the Court.
 It was hosted by Harvard and held at the law school campus.
 The case established important rights for veterans deployed overseas during times of war.

 - District of Columbia